fledge-iot/fledge/docs/KERBEROS.rst

 Introduction
 ============

-The bundled OMF nprth plugin in Fledge can use a number of different authentication schemes when communicatign wih the various OSIsoft products.
+The bundled OMF north plugin in Fledge can use a number of different authentication schemes when communicatign wih the various OSIsoft products.
 The PI Web API method in the `OMF`_ plugin supports the use of a Kerberos scheme.

 The Fledge *requirements.sh* script installs the Kerberos client to allow the integration with what in the specific terminology is called KDC (the Kerberos server).